2010 University of Alabama in Huntsville shooting: Sentencing and appeal

 On September 24, 2012, Bishop was sentenced to life in prison without the possibility of parole.
 Norfolk County declined to seek her extradition.
 Through her Massachusetts lawyer, Bishop said she wanted to be tried for her brother's death in order to vindicate herself.
 She is serving her sentence at the Julia Tutwiler Prison for Women in Wetumpka, Alabama.
 As of 2020 her security classification is medium and her residence is a dormitory instead of a cell block.

 After pleading guilty in September 2012 and waiving her right to appeal, Bishop filed an appeal on February 11, 2013.
 The appeal stated that she was not informed of the rights she would be waiving by pleading guilty, that she was not correctly informed of the minimum range of punishment, and that the circuit court failed to explain that she could withdraw her plea.
 On April 26, 2013, the Court of Criminal Appeals of Alabama rejected the appeal, holding that Bishop failed to challenge the validity of her guilty pleas in the circuit court and did not file either a motion to withdraw her pleas or a motion for a new trial.

 Homicide of son

-On April 18, 2021, Bishop's 20-year-old son Seth Anderson (who was named for the brother she murdered) was shot dead in Huntsville.
-The shooter was charged with manslaughter.
+On April 18, 2021, Bishop's 20-year-old son Seth Anderson, named for her late brother, was fatally shot in an unrelated incident in Huntsville.
+18-year-old Vincent Yoan Harmon was arrested and initially charged with reckless murder.
+A grand jury later reduced the charge to manslaughter.